MrinankSharma/PLD-Accountant/README.md

 Examples of usage are given in the file test_eps_delta.py.

-Note that this project using pyenv for dependency management
+Note that this project using pipenv for dependency management